TACC/benchpro/doc/source/005_quickstart.rst

     ml use /scratch1/hpc_tools/benchpro/modulefiles
     ml benchpro

-2. Modify your SLURM allocation using the Benchsetter (bps) modifier interface:
+2. Provide your SLURM allocation using the BPS settings interface:

 .. code-block::